 This diagram shows the checkout flow and the benefits of using the Express Checkout shortcut:

 The flow starts when a buyer on the cart checkout page wants to check out using PayPal.
 By clicking the PayPal checkout button, the buyer is immediately redirected to the PayPal site.
 After logging in and reviewing the order, the buyer is returned to your site for final confirmation of the purchase and optional account creation.

 Advantages of adding the PayPal button to your checkout page

 Fast-lane checkout using a PayPal Checkout button

 With the PayPal mark flow, buyers pay you via PayPal's secure site at the end of your checkout flow.
-By placing a PayPal Checkout button earlier in your checkout flow, you eliminate the need for buyers to enter their shipping and billing information.
-This integraton allows the buyer to complete a purchase without manually entering additional data, since the shipping address (not by default), email and telephone contact details are supplied by PayPal.
+By placing a checkout button earlier in your checkout flow, you eliminate the need for buyers to enter their shipping and billing information.
+This integration allows the buyer to complete a purchase without manually entering additional data, since the shipping address (not by default), email and telephone contact details are supplied by PayPal.
 The buyer only needs to review the information and confirm the purchase.
 By simplifying the checkout experience you can help to increase your conversion both online and on mobile.